 Idit also said she makes sure to respect her children’s teachers.
 Moreover, she educates her children to treat their teachers as fully subjective human beings.
 In cases of conflict with her children’s teacher, she tries to keep the conflict l and hide her negative feelings from her children.

 This year, I really did not like the teacher’s attitude, but my son never heard me speak badly about her. ...
-I came with him to school and told him: ‘You will be part of the conversation, but you will speak respectfully.’
+I came with him to school and told him: “You will be part of the conversation, but you will speak respectfully.”
 I think 90% of mothers would have behaved differently ... but I know what it’s like to be on the other side, and I believe that adults should be respected.
 No matter what the teacher said, it can be resolved in a respectful way.

 Like Ilanit, Idit noted that other mothers behave differently, and she clearly conveyed her sense of identification with the teacher.
 This identification stems from her own experience in the professional sphere and having been in similar situations with parents and children.
 The interviewees empathize with their children and want to protect them, but without sacrificing respect for their teachers.
 Thus, they find themselves in an additional role as mediators between teachers and their children.